kamrik/IntroText/labs/lab_09_JSON.md

 [this JSON-YAML converter](https://www.bairesdev.com/tools/json2yaml/)
 and type in the data from players.csv manually in JSON format.

-> Add a few empty lines at the top of the text boxes to prevent error message pup-up messages from hiding your text.
+> Add a few empty lines at the top of the text boxes to prevent pup-up error message from hiding your text.

 Observe how the converter turns green whenever you type in valid JSON.
 Start from typing in `[]` which is a valid empty JSON array.